Kirk Shelmerdine

-Edward Kirk Shelmerdine V (born March 8, 1958) is an American stock car racing driver and former championship-winning crew chief for Dale Earnhardt.
+Edward Kirk Shelmerdine V (born March 8, 1958) is an American former stock car racing driver and former championship-winning crew chief for Dale Earnhardt.

 Crew chief

 After spending his early NASCAR career as an engineer for Hylton Engineering, in 1984 he joined Richard Childress Racing to become the crew chief for Dale Earnhardt.
-Earnhardt had 46 wins, 142 top 5 finishes, and 246 top 10 finishes with Shelmerdine en route to four championships in 1986, 1987, 1990 and 1991.
+Earnhardt had 46 wins, 142 top-five finishes, and 246 top-ten finishes with Shelmerdine en route to four championships in 1986, 1987, 1990 and 1991.
 The pit crew won four consecutive Pit Crew Titles over the next eight years.
 His accomplishments include being the youngest crew chief to win a NASCAR race, and the youngest crew chief to win a Winston Cup championship.
 In 1992, he announced he was retiring from his crew chief duties, and embarked on a racing career on his own to pursue his dream of being a driver.

 Driving career begins

 He started running in the ARCA series in 1993 where he has three career wins.
 He has since run in all the top levels in NASCAR.
-Shelmerdine has run a total of two Craftsman Truck Series races with a best finish of 17th at Bristol in 1995.
-He has also run 12 Busch Series races with a best finish of 17th in 1994 at Daytona for Levin Racing.
+Shelmerdine has run a total of two Craftsman Truck Series races with a best finish of seventeenth at Bristol in 1995.
+He has also run twelve Busch Series races with a best finish of seventeenth in 1994 at Daytona for Levin Racing.

 Cup driving career

-Shelmerdine's NASCAR Winston Cup Series career actually started in 1981 in a race at College Station (Texas World Speedway, where owner/driver James Hylton brought out a 2nd car (No. 8) for Shelmerdine to drive.
+Shelmerdine's NASCAR Winston Cup Series career actually started in 1981 in a race at College Station (Texas World Speedway, where owner/driver James Hylton brought out a second car (No. 8) for Shelmerdine to drive.
 After two laps, he quit and finished 33rd of the 34 cars.
 His next start would come at Talladega Superspeedway in 1994 for Jimmy Means.
 Shelmerdine finished 26th in the No. 52 Ford.
 He started his own Cup team in 2002 and ran races at Talladega, Loudon and Pocono, but he was primarily a "field filler" driver.

 2004 was a breakout year for Shelmerdine, as he attempted all 36 races as an owner, 32 as a driver.
 As team owner he had other drivers fill in for him at selected tracks: Tom Hubert at Infineon and Watkins Glen, Brad Teague at the fall Bristol race, and Ted Christopher at the July Loudon race.
-Shelmerdine's best finish would be a 37th at Michigan.
-His car qualified 18 races but completed none of them.
+Shelmerdine's best finish would be a 37th at Michigan while his car's best finish would be a 29th at Watkins Glen, with Hubert behind the wheel.

 2005 was a step back.
 The team qualified for only three races (Infineon with Hubert, Loudon with Christopher, and Pocono with Shelmerdine).
 Shelmerdine finished 42nd in the Pocono race with heating conditions ending his day 192 laps short of the finish.